airbytehq/airbyte/airbyte-cdk/bulk/README.md

 - The BOM import is re-exported by the `bulk-cdk-core-base` artifact meaning that the rest of the CDK as well as connectors don't need to worry about Jackson version numbers either.

-It gets better when multiple BOMs are involve.
+It gets better when multiple BOMs are involved.
 Consider for example Micronaut and Jackson: Micronaut also depends on Jackson.
 This can (and will!) cause dependency version conflicts; these are much easier to resolve by reconciling just two BOM versions.